What is alopecia areata?

 Living with alopecia areata

-However, living with hair loss can be hard.
-There are many things you can do to cope with the effects of this disease.
+Alopecia areata may affect your sense of well-being.
+There are many things you can do to cope with the effects of this disease, including:

 Protect bare skin and stay comfortable.